nevakrien/hebrew_search_pg/README.md

 you will need to install both postgress and pgvector.

+this is a prototype for a reaserch and its still in its alpha. while it does run results are not yet intresting.

 # notes
 most systems have the postgres username as postgres if it is diffrent in your system replace it (including the install and uninstall files).